psaia/sumologic-kubernetes-collection/doc/adr/0006-naming-sumologic-collectors-and-roles.md

 ## Decision

-Currently, there is no limit to how many collectors, endpoints, roles, or source categories that can be configured in Sumologic.
+Currently, there is no limit to how many collectors, endpoints, roles, or source categories that can be configured in Sumo Logic.
 We want to take advantage of this and manage logs ingestion and access to those logs at the individual application level.

 We will be following a scheme used by other processes managed by DV (vault and github integration), where resource names match Github repository names of applications related to those resources.

-Each application shipping logs to Sumologic will get a collector and role created for it.
+Each application shipping logs to Sumo Logic will get a collector and role created for it.

 Collectors and roles names will match 1:1.